Robust XVA: Robust XVA for Credit Swaps

-Our objective is to provide a tight upper bound for the XVA price process, because this would imply a tight super-replicating price.
-We achieve this by connecting such a super-replicating price to the $\rXVA$ defined in Eq.~\eqref{eq:rXVAdef}.
-Define the process $\check{U}_t^{*} := \check{u}^{*}(T-t)$. {The following theorem shows that the $\rXVA$ coincides with the super-replicating price, and additionally specifies the super-replicating strategy.
+Our objective is to provide a tight upper bound for the XVA price process, because this implies a tight super-replicating price.
+We connect such a super-replicating price to the $\rXVA$ defined in Eq.~\eqref{eq:rXVAdef}.
+Define the process $\check{U}_t^{*} := \check{u}^{*}_{T-t}$. {The following theorem shows that the $\rXVA$ coincides with the super-replicating price, and additionally specifies the super-replicating strategy.
 The latter is obtained by taking the strategy given in \eqref{eq:xi1}--\eqref{eq:xif} and using the super-replicating price $\check{U}^{*}$ in place of $\check{U}$. }

 \begin{theorem} The robust $\XVA$ admits the explicit representation given by

 and the corresponding super-replicating strategies for $\rXVA$ are given by

 \end{theorem}